ingoweiss/manyworlds/README.md

 ```
 ### Organizational Scenarios

-Scenarios which do not have any "thens" are considered "organizational" and are used to group scenarios into related scenarios only.
-Organizational scenarios will not appear as scenarios in the output feature file.
-However their name is used as a "breadcrumb" element in the names of their child scenarios (see "Bulk operations" in the example file)
+Scenarios which do not have any "thens" are considered "organizational" and are used only to group related scenarios.
+They will not appear as scenarios in the output feature file.
+However their name is used as a "breadcrumb" element in the names of their child scenarios (see "Bulk operations" in the example file).

 ### Using the ScenarioForest Class Directly